DerJesko/expterminator/README.md

 clause to be annotated.
 Rule applications of resolution will alway apply to clauses generated in this proof.

-Also note that the indeces of the newly generated clauses have to start at 1 and continue increasing one at a time.
+Also note that the indeces of the new literals and the newly generated clauses have to start at 1 and continue increasing one at a time.

 Here is the definition of the humaly readable FERP format: